webmachinelearning/webnn/tools/README.md

 This directory contains command line utilities intended for use by spec editors and contributors when authoring or reviewing changes.

-- `reformat_js` - applies [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to JavaScript blocks in the spec.
+- `reformat-js.py` - applies [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to JavaScript blocks in the spec.
 - `lint.mjs` - analyses the spec Bikeshed source and generated HTML to look for common errors like duplicate words or unclosed links, and helps enforce the [coding conventions](../docs/SpecCodingConventions.md).

 The tools assume a POSIX-like command line environment, and have dependencies on various languages and libraries.
 Read the sources for more details.